Usage Guide

 Phases:

-- Patterns — extract recurring coding and architectural patterns
+- Patterns — extract reusable coding and architecture patterns into

 "Initialize this repository using Rosetta"